Vocabria

 Vocabria is an integrase inhibitor.
 This is a medicine that blocks an enzyme called integrase that the virus needs to make new copies of itself in the body.
 By blocking this enzyme, Vocabria, taken together with rilpivirine, reduces the amount of HIV in the blood and keeps it at a low level.
 Vocabria does not cure HIV infection or AIDS, but it can hold off damage to the immune system and the development of infections and diseases associated with AIDS.

-Vocabria, taken together with rilpivirine, was as effective as other HIV medicines in maintaining HIV-1 level in the blood (viral load) below a defined level (less than 50 HIV-1 RNA copies/ml) in 3 main studies involving patients with HIV-1 infection.
+Vocabria, taken together with rilpivirine, was as effective as other HIV medicines in maintaining HIV-1 level in the blood (viral load) below a defined level (less than 50 HIV-1 RNA copies/ml) in 3 main studies involving adults with HIV-1 infection.
 The studies involved patients who had not taken HIV medicines before or who had been taking these medicines for at least 6 months.

 For the full list of side effects and restrictions with Vocabria, see the package leaflet.